 Laura E Caulfield, PhD, is co-Principal Investigator for HPRIL.
 She is Professor, Center for Human Nutrition, Department of International Health in JHSPH.
 She is a nutrition epidemiologist with 30+ years of research in maternal and child nutrition in diverse populations in the US, Canada and around the world.
 She is fluent in Spanish.
 She has conducted research in WIC populations in the US on nutrition and on infant feeding, including breastfeeding promotion, and served on the 2002 IOM committee evaluating dietary risk criteria for WIC.
 She is founding Academic Director of the accredited Johns Hopkins MSPH/RD program.
 She works with Dr. Paige on the overall administration of the HPRIL, will lead the grants program and oversee the technical assistance activities.

 Susan M Gross, PhD MPH RD, is co-investigator for HPRIL.
 She is Assistant Scientist, Department of Population, Family and Reproductive Health in JHSPH, and is a nutritionist with the Johns Hopkins WIC Program.
 She is a specialist in maternal and child nutrition, and has extensive experience with WIC implementation, evaluation methods, quality improvement research techniques, and providing technical assistance to state and local WIC agencies.
-She will provide technical assistance to sub-grantees.
+She provided technical assistance to sub-grantees and is the primary contact for HPRIL, manages the HPRIL website, and manages the project's daily activities.
+You can contact Susan at email@example.com.

 Marycatherine Augustyn, PhD, is a co-Investigator for HPRIL.
 She is a Research Associate in the Department of Population, Family and Reproductive Health in JHSPH and performs clinical duties as a certifier and nutrition counselor at the Johns Hopkins University WIC Program.
 She is a social and behavioral scientist with extensive experience in Maternal and Child Health research and programming, with an emphasis on the promotion and conduction of collaborative research and activities between academic and public agencies, particularly coordination of WIC activities with research activities.
 She will provide technical expertise on the incorporation of research into WIC setting and on qualitative research methods.